 Office: 132E Milledge Hall

-Daphne Jones is a 3rd year Doctoral Candidate in the Counseling Psychology Program at UGA.
-She is very excited about her new role as an academic coach and is looking forward to serving the students of UGA.
+Daphne Jones is a 4th year Doctoral Candidate in the Counseling Psychology Program at UGA.
+She is very excited about her role as an academic coach and is thoroughly enjoys serving students at UGA.
 Daphne holds a BA in Psychology from Utah State University where she was also a student athlete in track and field specializing in the Long Jump.
 She also holds an M.Ed. in Community Counseling from UGA.
 As a PhD.
 Student at UGA, Daphne understands the stress of juggling multiple schedules and managing one’s time in and out of the class room.
 Daphne believes her vast set of skills and experience has prepared her to assist students with the challenges and opportunities that they may face.
 So if you are looking for assistance with time management, goal setting or self-assessment, Daphne will help you find the best tools and resources to assist you.
 In her spare time Daphne enjoys coaching at a local gym, photography, cooking, and working out.

 M.S.W., Social Work with Clinical Concentration, University of Georgia